dmurfet/dmurfet.github.io/index.markdown

 ![Great ocean road](ocean.jpg?w=1740&h=980&fit=crop&crop=center&auto=format)

 There is a new industrial revolution on the way.
-There is much work to be done mastering new advancements and navigating our society through to the other side.
+There is much work to be done, understanding and mastering the fundamental theory and science of deep learning, and applying this knowledge to safely unlock its benefits for society.
 It is imperative that Australia increases the growth-rate of research and applied expertise in deep learning.

 Welcome to MDLG.
-We are mathematicians working on deep learning, from fundamental mathematical theory through to real-world applications (and their implications).
+We are mathematicians researching deep learning, from fundamental mathematical theory through to real-world applications (and their implications).
 We are part of the
   [School of Mathematics and Statistics](https://ms.unimelb.edu.au/home) at the University of Melbourne.